 Itemize, describe, and justify other direct costs not previously listed under other budget categories by functional activities.
 Include supporting documentation.
-"Miscellaneous" and "contingency" are not acceptable budget categories.
+Generalized categories such as "miscellaneous" or "contingency" are not acceptable budget categories.

 Indirect Charges

 Indirect costs are not allowable on general operating support awards.
 You may charge costs typically classified as indirect costs as direct costs.